KostasKostalampros/world_bank_migration_remittance/README.md

 Proposed tables for the **_dwh_** schema:
 - country (id, country)
 - corridor (country_origin_id, country_destination_id, remittance, migration)

-In the end, we would like this data to be inside a postgresql database that could answer this questions:
-- Top 10 country_to_country by number of migrants
-- Top 10 country_to_country by volume of remittances
-- Top 10 sending countries
-- Top 10 receiving countries
-- Top 10 Net senders
-- Top 10 Net receivers

 ## First part – Collect and Load